 The peer review begins with higher-level investigations and progresses to examining detailed technical issues.
 This involves a combination of a reasonably complete check of all technical elements and more in-depth sampling examination of specific PRA technical elements.
 The review summary sheets provide a structure, which in combination with their individual PRA experience provides the basis for examining the SRs of the various applicable PRA technical elements.
-For Internal Flood, Internal Fire, and Other Hazard PRA Peer Reviews, the process also includes a review of the applicable open Internal Events PRA F&Os.
+For Internal Flood, Internal Fire, External Hazard, and Other Hazard PRA Peer Reviews, the process also includes a review of the applicable open F&Os from other PRA peer reviews.
 For peer reviews of newly developed PRA methods, a detailed examination of supporting information beyond a sampling review may be appropriate.